The Garden at French Farm

 Paths meander through the garden and there are several streamside bush walks with many glades and dells that provide perfect spaces to relax and enjoy the birdsong.View Map

-The GardenerThe garden is now under the care of new owners Jendy and Pat Brooks who have made the move to Banks Peninsula from North Otago.
-Passionate gardeners they are relishing the challenge of taking on the care and development of this beautiful property.
+The GardenerThe garden is under the care of owners Jendy and Pat Brooks who have made the move to Banks Peninsula from North Otago.
+Passionate gardeners they are relishing the challenge of taking care of and further developing this beautiful property.

 We are 40 minutes from another Banks Peninsula 'Significant Garden' - the Fisherman's Bay Garden owned by Jill & Richard Simpson.